ShreyAgarwal310/coding_LincolnEast_HannaAgarwal_2021-2022/README.md

 Input your wanted criteria and then click submit.
   State, city, type are dropdowns
-  Cost is a drag (top bar is min price, middle bar is max price) Required rating is the bottomest drag bar (0-5)
+  Cost is a drag (top bar is min price, middle bar is max price) Required rating is the bottomost drag bar (0-5)

 Next, click search to view attractions and decide which one is best for you!